btcven/locha-mesh-chat/documents/configuration/macOS_Android.md

-## Using macOS to compile Locha Mesh Chat for Android
+## Using macOS to compile Locha Mesh Chat for Android devices

 ### 1. Install Android Studio